Yugoslav Partisans: Equipment

 The first small arms for the Partisans were acquired from the defeated Royal Yugoslav Army, like the M24 Mauser rifle.
 Throughout the war the Partisans used any weapons they could find, mostly weapons captured from the Germans, Italians, Army of the NDH, Ustaše and the Chetniks, such as the Karabiner 98k rifle, MP 40 submachine gun, MG 34 machine gun, Carcano rifle and carbine, and Beretta submachine gun.
 The other way that the Partisans acquired weapons was from supplies given to them by the Soviet Union and the United Kingdom, including the PPSh-41 and the Sten MKII submachine guns respectively.
 Additionally, Partisan workshops created their own weapons modelled on factory-made weapons already in use, including the so-called "Partisan rifle" and the anti-tank "Partisan mortar".

+Ranks

+Officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.